luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 https://www.bioconductor.org/packages/release/bioc/vignettes/topGO/inst/doc/topGO.pdf

 There is 2 steps to this:
-1. Overrepresentation analysis (Fisher test)
+1. Overrepresentation analysis ORA (using Fisher test)

 Look at collection of genes within a pathway found in a gene set (rather than individual genes) Is the more differentially expressed genes within a gene collection (e.g. RNA metabolism) than we would expect if genes were expressed randomly.
 Fisher Exact test = is there a relationship between 2 categorical variables?
-2x2 contingency table: present in gene set vs member of gene set
+2x2 contingency table: present in gene set vs member of gene set N.B.  that [DAVID tool](https://david.ncifcrf.gov/home.jsp) for the ORA has not been updated since 2010

 2. Enrichment sets